opensearch-project/data-prepper/docs/configuration.md

 ## Deprecated Pipeline Configuration Support

 As of DataPrepper 1.2 Prepper plugins were renamed to Processors.
 The use of the prepper or processor name in pipeline configuration files is still supported.
-However, the use both processor and prepper in the same configuration file is **not** supported.
+However, the use of both processor and prepper in the same configuration file is **not** supported.
 Configuration of Processor plugins in pipelines using the Prepper name is deprecated and will be removed in a future release.
 See the [GitHub issue](https://github.com/opensearch-project/data-prepper/issues/619) for the latest status.

 Example of deprecated prepper pipeline configuration file (pipelines.yaml):
 ```yaml